mikhainin/tarantool-dissector/README.md

   with port 3301.
 However one can change a port for dissector in Wireshark settings, see chapter [Control Protocol dissection][control-protocol-dissection].

+### How to test

+There is a script `test.lua` that uses Tarantool instance remotely via network and covers most part of IProto commands.
+For testing one can run Wireshark on local interface `lo0` with filtering by port 3301 and run script with command `tarantool test.lua`.

 [box-protocol]: https://www.tarantool.io/en/doc/latest/dev_guide/internals/box_protocol/
 [screenshot]: screenshot.png
 [building-and-installing-wireshark]: https://www.wireshark.org/docs/wsug_html_chunked/ChapterBuildInstall.html